Fritz Müller: Life

-Müller was disappointed by the failure of the Prussian Revolution in 1848, and realised there might be implications for his life and career.
-As a result, he emigrated to South Brazil in 1852, with his brother August and their wives, to join Hermann Blumenau's new colony in the State of Santa Catarina.
-The colony, near the coast on the Itajaí River, was called Blumenau.
-In Brazil, Müller, living with his wife Caroline, became a farmer, doctor, teacher and biologist, sometimes employed by the provincial government, sometimes surviving on his own efforts, sometimes defending against Indians but always collecting evidence of life in the Atlantic forest.
-The climate here is sub-tropical, and the vegetation typical of the Brazilian coast: it is not rain forest.
+Müller was disappointed by the failure of the Prussian Revolution in 1848, fearing implications for his life and career.
+As a result, he emigrated to Brazil in 1852, with his brother August and their wives, to join Hermann Blumenau's new colony in the State of Santa Catarina.
+In Brazil, Müller became a farmer, doctor, teacher and biologist.
+During this time, he studied the natural history of the sub-tropical Atlantic forest, around the Itajaí River valley.

-Müller gained an official teaching post, and spent a decade teaching mathematics at a college in Desterro on the island of Santa Catarina.
-Then the college was taken over by the Jesuits, and Müller (though retaining his salary) returned to the Itajaí River valley.
-He negotiated a menu of botanical activities with the provincial government and spent the next nine years doing botanical research and advising farmers.
+Müller gained an official teaching post, and spent a decade teaching mathematics at a college in Desterro.
+The college was taken over by the Jesuits, and Müller (though retaining his salary) returned to the Itajaí River valley.
+He negotiated a number of botanical activities with the provincial government and spent the next nine years doing botanical research and advising farmers.
+In 1876 he was appointed as a Travelling Naturalist to the National Museum in Rio de Janeiro.

-In 1876 he was appointed as Travelling Naturalist to the National Museum in Rio de Janeiro.
-This was the ideal post for him: it gave him the opportunity to range over the whole of the Itajaí system and study anything that interested him.
-A series of reports published in the Archivos of the National Museum record this work.
-He was a contemporary of several other foreign naturalists who were invited to work there by the Director of the National Museum, Ladislau Netto, such as Émil Goeldi and Hermann von Ihering.